AGM-78 Standard ARM: Variants

 An inert training version of the AGM-78A was built as ATM-78A.
 Of equal size, mass and shape, the missile lacked a seeker head, warhead, or propulsion systems and was essentially just a dead weight.

-An A2 model introduced a bomb damage assessment (BDA) capability and an SDU-6/B phosphorus target marker flare to facilitate targeting of the site for follow up attacks.
+An A-2 model introduced a bomb damage assessment (BDA) capability and an SDU-6/B phosphorus target marker flare to facilitate targeting of the site for follow-up attacks.

 In 1969 an improved model called the AGM-78B was produced.
 This featured a broadband seeker which allowed the missile to be used against a much wider variety of targets without having to select the seeker before the mission.
 A simple memory circuit was also included, allowing the missile to attack a target once it locked on, even if the radar was shut down.
 Previous ARMs would veer off course and miss when they lost a target, and as a result flipping the radar on and off had become a standard tactic for missile batteries.

-Some early AGM-78A1s were updated with the new memory circuit and seeker.
-These missiles were designated as the AGM-78A4.
+Some early AGM-78A-1s were updated with the new memory circuit and seeker.
+These missiles were designated as the AGM-78A-4.
 The AGM-78B was the most important version of the missile, and was widely used by the Air Force's F-4G Phantom II Wild Weasel aircraft.

 A training version of the AGM-78B was created, and was known as the ATM-78B.

 In the early 1970s the AGM-78C was produced.
 A US Air Force project, the C model was primarily intended to be more reliable and cheaper to build.
 It had a SDU-29/B white phosphorus target marker.
 Some older missiles were upgraded to the AGM-78C standard.
 As before, an ATM-78C training missile was produced.

 Between 1973 and 1976 the AGM-78D was produced, introducing a new motor.
-A follow up missile, the AGM-78D2, had an active optical fuze, still greater reliability, and a new 100 kg blast-fragmentation warhead.
+A follow-up missile, the AGM-78D-2, had an active optical fuze, still greater reliability, and a new 100 kg blast-fragmentation warhead.
 The ATM-78D training missile followed.

 The RGM-66D shipborne anti-radiation missile used the basic AGM-78 airframe along with features of the RIM-66 and AIM-97 Seekbat air-to-air missile.

 Including all versions, over 3,000 AGM-78 missiles were built.
 Production stopped in the late 1970s, but the missile continued in service for almost a decade before the last examples were replaced by the AGM-88 HARM in the late 1980s.